PhilipTKC/markdown-it-code-collection/README.md

     }

     toggleEventListenersForCodeGroups(operation: "Add" | "Remove") {
-        // Remove all event listeners
-        for (const [key, groups] of Object.entries(this.codeGroupMap)) {
+        // Add or remove event listeners for each code group for (const [key, groups] of Object.entries(this.codeGroupMap)) {
             for (const element of groups) {
                 if (operation === "Add") {